Sex Therapy in Nanaimo

 Sexual concerns are often what bring people to therapy, but the problem is rarely only about sex.

-Difficulties with desire, arousal, intimacy, or connection often reflect deeper emotional or relational patterns.
-These concerns can show up as distance between partners, anxiety around intimacy, shame or self-doubt, unresolved trauma, or the feeling that a once good intimate connection has gone.
+Difficulties with desire, arousal, intimacy, or connection often reflect deeper emotional and relational patterns.
+These concerns can show up as distance between partners, anxiety around intimacy, shame or self-doubt, unresolved trauma, or the feeling that a once strong intimate connection has faded.

-In my practice, sex therapy is approached as sex and intimacy counselling grounded in depth psychology, combining established sex-therapy tools with attention to what is shaping your experience beneath the surface.
+In my practice, sex therapy is approached as intimacy counselling grounded in depth psychology, combining established sex-therapy tools with attention to what shapes your experience beneath the surface.

 ∴